BhaviniMadhuranath/Railway_Scheduling/README.md

 3. halts - contains the amount of time halted (in minutes) at a given station by a given train
 4. stops - contains every stop by every train along with sequence
 5. midnight - contains all trains that arrive at their destination at midnight

+---

+### What would I do if the volume is increased?

+I would change my approach to handling data station wise and creating a master function to access each train data accordingly.
+This approach would certainly solve the space overhead in the case of the source-to-destination query, but will take up more time in terms of queries in the backend when it comes to the halt problem statement.

+---